Monday, February 22, 2010

 15 France

-V: My oh my how wrong this is on any number of levels.
+V: How wrong this is, on any number of levels!
 Ms Pâque will clearly be graduating from the same school of cheesy children forced to smile all the time as the Israeli kid.
 To her credit (as it was to his) she has very good vocal control.

 16 Spain